 These insecticides are used in sprays or other bug treatments for humans as well.
 They may also be used in insecticides for agricultural use.
 They’ve been tested on lab animals and declared safe.

 However, they may have been found toxic at certain levels, or for certain animals.
 Human livers and various animal livers differ quite a bit in what is toxic to them.
 In addition, the cumulative effects of these ingredients may not have been studied.
 A product that apparently causes no harm with one treatment may cause damage with repeated use.
 It may also be unsafe if used in combination with other insecticides.
+Some common ingredients:

 - Pyrethrins are derived from chrysanthemums, and are among the least toxic insecticides.
 However, inhaling them can cause respiratory problems, and skin contact can result in a rash or itching.
 While they’re considered safe (low in toxicity) for mammals and birds, they’re toxic to fish and bees.
 Typically used in flea shampoos and flea mousse, they don’t kill fleas, but paralyze their nervous systems, making it easier to comb them out of the pet’s coat.